California Divorce Laws

 California Divorce Laws regarding child custody

 In this state, there is no presumption or preference against or for sole custody, joint physical custody or joint legal custody.
-Consequently, the Court has a wide discretion to select the plan which is in optimum interest of the child.
-Sections 3040, 3011 and 3010 of the state’s Family Code are utilized.
+Consequently, the Court has a wide discretion to select the plan which is in the optimum interest of the child.
+Sections 3040, 3011 and 3010 of the state's Family Code are utilized.
 All the below mentioned issues are contemplated while making a decision.

-• The continuous or habitual unlawful use of controlled substance by any one parent
+• The continuous or habitual unlawful use of controlled substance by any one parent.

-• The extent and nature of contact of the child with both parents
+• The extent and nature of contact of the child with both parents.

-• The welfare, safety and health of the child
+• The welfare, safety and health of the child.

 • Past record of abuse by any person requesting custody, with